 If you are interested in other research opportunities, contact the Office of Undergraduate Research & Creative Inquiry.

-At the Department of Psychology's 21st Annual Undergraduate Research Colloquium, 18 student researchers presented their research in the form of an academic poster session.
-All psychology students who are involved in research projects are invited to present their research at this colloquium, including Psychology Theses, Honors Theses, independent research projects, Psychology 4998 experiences, and course research projects (e.g., Psych 4520).
+At the Department of Psychology's 22nd Annual Undergraduate Research Colloquium, student researchers presented their research in the form of an academic poster session.
+All psychology students who are involved in research projects were invited to present their research at this colloquium, including Psychology Theses, Honors Theses, independent research projects, Psychology 4998 experiences, and course research projects (e.g., Psych 4520).

-Students have the option of having their posters and presentations judged.
-The judges are lecturers and graduate students from the Department of Psychology.
-Amazon gift cards are awarded to the 1st, 2nd, and 3rd place winners as prizes.
+Students had the option of having their posters and presentations judged.
+The judges were lecturers and graduate students from the Department of Psychology.
+The 1st, 2nd, and 3rd place winners received Amazon gift cards as prizes.